HabitatFramework/UserGuide/interface/interface.rst

 Select one of the export formats from the drop-down list.

-If the database records have been filtered, the "Selected only" checkbox is automatically ticked as shown in Figure 2 and only the records related to the selected INCIDs will be exported.
+If the database records have been filtered, the 'Selected only' checkbox is automatically ticked as shown in Figure 2 and only the records related to the selected INCIDs will be exported.
 Untick this box to export all records.
 For details on how to filter records, see section 2.6.

-The "Export Descriptions" checkbox replaces habitat codes with textual descriptions.
+The 'Export Descriptions' checkbox replaces habitat codes with textual descriptions.
 This feature is only available for ArcGIS users due to record length restrictions in MapInfo.

 .. |exit| image:: ../images/icons/FileExit.png
+	:height: 16px
+	:width: 16px

 |exit| Exit
 -----------